rodrigo-tinini/5GPy/README.md

 5GPy uses Networkx Python module to implement graphs.
 Install it using the following command:

-pip install networkx
+-pip install networkx

 All simulation configurations must be put at:

-configurations.xml
+-configurations.xml

 The initialization of a simulation is done at:

-simulation.py
+-simulation.py

 To run a simulation, execute:

-python3 simulation.py
+-python3 simulation.py

 The classes representing the network topology elements are within:

-network.py
+-network.py

-Utility methods can be found and must be places at:
+Utility methods can be found and must be placed at:

-utiliy.py
+-utiliy.py

 Please, when using 5GPy in your paper, thesis or dissertation, it is mandatory to cite the following reference: